QR5.5.3 Spin Spreads

 QR5.5.2 Remainders Spread

-Mass and charge are different to us but in processing terms, charge is a byproduct of mass, as:
+Mass and charge are different to us but in this model, charge is a byproduct of mass, as:

 1. Mass is the net processing that runs, and

-2. Charge is the net processing that doesn’t run.
+2. Charge is the net processing remainder that doesn’t run.

-Recall that every point of the space network passes on its current processing before receiving any new processing, so each cycle has two phases:
+Recall that every point of space passes on its current processing before receiving any new processing, so each network cycle has two phases:

 1. Share: Pass on all current processing to its neighbors, which dilutes it, then,